The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

 \section{Decision procedures and their complexity}

-In this section, we provide our top-level decision procedures, which make use of the core decision procedure presented earlier.
-We then provide a complexity analysis that establishes ~\Cref{theo:pow-3exp,theo:exexp-nexp}.
+In this section, we provide our top-level decision procedures, which make use of the algorithms presented in Section~\ref{sec:procedure}.
+We then provide a complexity analysis that establishes \Cref{theo:pow-3exp,theo:exexp-nexp}.
 To simplify the exposition, the growth of the formulae returned by the procedure is described with the help of ``parameter tables'' having the following shape: